Earned Value Management: An Overview With Formulas

 Benefits of earned value management

-• Integrates schedule, cost, and technical elements to accurately measure performance and progress against project baselines,
+• Accurate performance measurement — integrating schedule, cost, and technical elements allows project managers to accurately measure performance and progress against project baselines,

-• Helps with recognizing trends and predicting future performance based on those trends with relative accuracy,
+• Reduced riskproject risk can be reduced significantly thanks to the ability to recognize trends and predict future performance based on those trends with relative accuracy.

 EVM can also be used to reflect on your past wins and losses.
 As Leigh Ann Gunther, PMP, VP of Education at PMI Delaware Valley Chapter, and Senior Technical Project Manager, explains it: